neilfws/aflstats/code/R/Rmd/bye_scoring/post_bye_results.md

     - [By team and expected result](#by-team-and-expected-result)
     - [Unexpected wins and losses by season](#unexpected-wins-and-losses-by-season)
+  - [Comparison of expected results with other games](#comparison-of-expected-results-with-other-games)
   - [Comparison to media articles](#comparison-to-media-articles)
     - [SEN June 25 2023](#sen-june-25-2023)
     - [AFL June 6 2023](#afl-june-6-2023)